 If you still see the black screen, then go on to try the next fix.

-Fix 6: Reset or Update Bios
+Fix 7: Reset or update the Bios

 Another possible cause of black screen can be corrupt bios settings or outdated bios version.
 To fix it, you can reset the bios first to see if solves your problem.